-- additionally, reducing the total cost of ownership (TCO) by reducing the cost of maintenance, upgrades and repair.
+- additionally, reducing the total cost of ownership (TCO) by reducing the cost of maintenance, upgrades, and repair

 - reducing electricity consumption (only by saving electricity, the cost of an ASTER license per workplace pays off in less than six months)

 - increasing the security of the system in comparison with ordinary computers.
-ASTER workplaces contain only monitors, mice, and keyboards, and access to the disk is regulated by the Microsoft account settings.
+ASTER workplaces contain only monitors, mice, and keyboards, and access to the disk are regulated by the Microsoft account settings.
 Thus, has fewer points of attack in security and privacy

 - organizing a wireless thin-client/wireless zero clients is possible by using the Windows Wireless Display Adapter.